Mechanical engineer by trade. AI developer by obsession.

 The Short Version

-I'm a mechanical engineer who got tired of doing the same calculations by hand.
+I'm a mechanical engineer who spent years in SolidWorks designing production parts—and got tired of the repetitive work that ate into actual engineering.
 So I taught myself to code.
-Then I discovered AI.Now I build tools that do in seconds what used to take days.
+Then I discovered AI.Now I build the tools that give engineers their time back.

 The Longer Story